-I use two different measures of performance of the BHC under existing management: stock market abnormal returns and a return on equity accounting measure.
-The stock market measure of performance (RETURN) is the cumulative abnormal return over the period 1985-86, calculated using the capital asset pricing model (CAPM) parameterized over the fouryear period 1983-86.17 The data for returns are the standard monthly series from the CRSP tapes.
-This performance measure is calculated over a period prior to 1987 to avoid capturing any effects of the market's anticipations of future corporate control changes.
+measure is calculated over a period prior to 1987 to avoid capturing any effects of the market's anticipations of future corporate control changes.
 Doing so means it is more likely that my measure is capturing the market's expectations of future profitability of the BHC under current management, not the expected premium from a control change.
-The accounting performance measure (ROE) is the average return on equity from COMPUSTAT over the period 1987 to the date of any control change, or 1992 if there were no control change.18 Since this is an accounting measure of performance, there is no contamination from the market's expectations about future control changes and thus no need to calculate the measure over a period prior to 1987.
+The accounting performance measure (ROE) is the average return on equity from COMPUSTAT over the period 1987 to the date of any control change, or 1992 if there was no control change.
+Since this is an accounting measure of performance there is no contamination from the market's expectations about future control changes and so no need to calculate the measure over a period prior to 1987.

 Ownership characteristics include the equity holdings of insiders (INSIDE) and outsiders (OUTSIDE) on the board of directors in 1987 as a percentage of total outstanding shares.
 Equity holdings of insiders may proxy for the entrenchment of current management and their financial incentive to accept a friendly offer.
 Outsider equity holdings proxy for the incentive that outside board members have to perform monitoring duties on current management.
-Insiders are defined as those members of the board who are also members of current management.
-Outsiders are defined as those board members who are not insiders and also not employees of firms that may have business dealings with the bank.
-Outsiders include primarily academics, retirees who are not previous employees of the bank, individuals, and those listed as chairmen of investment groups with their own name.19 In addition, the cumulative shareholdings-as a percentage of outstanding shares-of those shareholders holding greater than 5-percent stakes in the BHC in 1987 are reported as large shareholders' holdings (LARGE).
-The greater a large shareholder's stakes in the company, the greater his or her incentive to ensure that management is maximizing profits.
-These data are obtained from 10-Ks, proxies, and other SEC filings.
+Insiders are defined as those members of the board that are also members of current management.
+Outsiders are defined as those board members that are not insiders and also not employees of firms that may have business dealings with the bank.
+Outsiders include primarily academics, retirees who are not previous employees of the bank, individuals, and those listed as chairman of investment groups with their own name.
+In addition, the cumulative shareholdings-as a percentage of total outstanding shares-of those shareholders holding greater than 5 percent stakes in the BHC in 1987 are reported as large shareholders' holdings (LARGE).
+The greater are large shareholder's stakes in the company, the greater their incentive to ensure that management is maximizing profits.
+These data are obtained from 10-Ks, proxies and other SEC filings.